 2. The written recommendation by the Government of a Member State or by an International Non-Governmental Organization in official partnership with UNESCO.

 3. Accompanying supporting material.
 The submissions should reach the UNESCO Secretariat either electronically or via regular mail.
-Candidates are encouraged to download the submission form from the UNESCO website (www.unesco.org/en/literacy/literacy-prizes/
+Candidates are encouraged to download the submission form from the UNESCO website (www.unesco.org/en/literacy/literacy-prizes/), complete it and send it electronically to the following e-mail:[email protected]

 The list of International Non-Governmental Organizations in official partnership with UNESCO is available at www.unesco.org/en/ngo